 What happens if you settle?

 If both parties agree to settle the dispute, the mediator drafts an agreement that is reviewed and signed by both parties.
-MHIC then closes the complaint filed by the homeowner and it does not become part of the contractor's complaint history.
+MHIC then closes the complaint filed by the homeowner and no disciplinary action will be taken against the contractor.

 What happens if you don't settle?